DIVORCE, JUDICIAL SEPARATION & SEPARATION AGREEMENTS DUBLIN:

 He is a graduate of Maynooth University, the Law Society of Ireland, and the Faculty of Notaries Public in Ireland.
 He is a member of the Family Lawyers Association, the Medico-Legal Society, the Faculty of Notaries Public, the Society of Trust and Estate Practitioners, and the Dublin Solicitors Bar Association.

-NIAMH MORAN, Solicitor, co-founding partner of Carmody Moran Solicitors LLP is an experienced litigator and specialises in private litigation in the areas of family law, probate disputes, and incapacity law.
-She is highly skilled at working with family law clients with large property portfolios, conducting settlements, asset distribution and, where necessary, associated debt resolution.
+NIAMH MORAN, Solicitor, and co-founding partner of Carmody Moran Solicitors LLP is an experienced litigator and specialises in private litigation in the areas of family law, probate disputes, and incapacity law.
+She is highly skilled at working with family law clients with large property portfolios, conducting settlements, asset distribution, and, where necessary, associated debt resolution.

 Niamh is also a Chairperson with the Mental Health Commission’s panel of Mental Health Tribunals and a former member of the Advisory Committee for the State Claims Agency which manages claims and provides risk advisory services to State Authorities.
 From 2006 to 2012, Niamh was appointed by the Minister for Justice as a board member of the Executive of the Legal Aid Board, and in 2020 was appointed by the Minister for Children and Youth Affairs as an Independent Appeals Office to Pobal’s Early Childhood Years Scheme.
 She has also served on voluntary boards assisting vulnerable adults and children.

-We hope that this brief Separation and Divorce guide has been of help to you and if your require further information or assistance, please do not hesitate to contact us.
-We can answer your questions regarding Separation Agreement Ireland cost.
+We hope that this brief Separation and Divorce guide has been of help to you and if you require further information or assistance, please do not hesitate to contact us.
+We can answer your questions regarding Separation Agreement Dublin2 & Ireland.